 Clinical, practicum, internship, shop instruction or other self-paced learning activities involving work-related experience with little or no out-of-class preparation is awarded one semester credit for a minimum of 2250 minutes or 37.5 hours of work-related instruction.

-In order to be successful, the average student will be expected to prepare for each class by engaging in a minimum of two hours of out-of-class work per week for each credit hour earned.
+The federal definition also assumes the average student will be expected to prepare for each hour of classroom instruction by engaging in a minimum of two hours of out-of-class work per week for fifteen weeks for each credit hour earned.

-Consistent with the federal definition of a credit hour, it is acceptable to replace sessions of equivalent instruction and/or examinations with alternative forms of coursework (e.g., laboratory work, practicums, out-of-class assignments and projects, assigned readings, problem sets, discussion questions, service learning experiences, a “capstone” project, etc.).
+Consistent with the federal definition of a credit hour, faculty instructional time must be fulfilled through academic engagement which usually equates to 1(i) and 1(ii) of the above federal definition.
+Within limits to ensure course rigor and accountability, it can be acceptable under (2) of the above federal definition to replace [a portion of] sessions of equivalent instruction and/or examinations with alternative forms of coursework (e.g., laboratory work, practica, out-of-class assignments and projects, assigned readings, problem sets, discussion questions, service learning experiences, a capstone project, etc.).

-The University of Arkansas also allows credit to be awarded for non-traditional instruction (self-paced, distance technology) by demonstrating evidence of achievement, represented in intended learning outcomes, that is equal to the amount of work that is equivalent to traditional instruction-based courses.
+The University of Arkansas also allows credit to be awarded for distance education (sometimes referred to as online) courses where instruction is regular and substantive and the student has the opportunity to demonstrate evidence of achievement of intended learning outcomes that is equivalent to the amount of instruction and student work in campus/face-to-face courses.
+See Academic Policy 1200.50 for distance education standards for courses taken for academic credit.

-Courses delivered by traditional methods, non-traditional methods, a combination of methods, or on a shortened term shall all have the same objectives, requirements, and quality of instruction.
+Courses offered by the University of Arkansas shall all have the same learning outcomes and quality of instruction regardless of delivery method or semester/term taught.

-The primary responsibility for ensuring compliance with the UA Credit Hour Policy is the faculty, academic Department Chairs/Head, and designated Assistant/Associate Deans within each college or school under the supervision of the respective academic dean.
+The faculty are primary responsible for ensuring compliance with the UA Credit Hour Policy, providing required instruction and monitoring the academic engagement and performance of students.
+Academic department chairs/heads, and designated assistant/associate deans within each college or school under the supervision of the respective dean share responsibility for ensuring compliance with this policy.